Powerlearnproject/se-day1-assignment-barak33/README.md

 Define prompt engineering and discuss its importance in interacting with AI models.
 Prompt engineering is the process of designing and refining input prompts to effectively communicate with AI models, particularly large language models like GPT-4.
 The goal is to craft prompts that elicit the desired responses from the model, ensuring that the output is relevant, accurate, and useful.

-# Importance of Prompt Engineering

 1. Improved Accuracy: Well-crafted prompts can significantly enhance the accuracy of the model's responses by providing clear and specific instructions.
 2. Efficiency: Effective prompts reduce the need for multiple iterations, saving time and computational resources.

-3. Contextual Relevance: Properly designed prompts help the model understand the context better, leading to more contextually appropriate responses.
+3 Contextual Relevance: Properly designed prompts help the model understand the context better, leading to more contextually appropriate responses.
 4. Bias Mitigation: Thoughtful prompt engineering can help mitigate biases in the model's responses by framing questions and instructions in a neutral and inclusive manner.
 5. Task-Specific Performance: Tailoring prompts to specific tasks (e.g., summarization, translation, code generation) can improve the model's performance on those tasks.